lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".

-In case the rule allows several prefixes, mapping-list must be used.
+If the rule is intended to compress packets with different prefix values, match-mapping should be used.
 The different prefixes are listed in the TV associated with a short ID.
 The MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-Otherwise the TV contains the prefix, the MO is set to "equal" and the CDA is set to "value-sent".
+Otherwise, the TV contains the prefix, the MO is set to "equal" and the CDA is set to "value-sent".

 ### IPv6 source and destination IID